VAT and Sales Tax Rates in Spain for 2015

 The VAT is a sales tax that applies to the purchase of most goods and services, and must be collected and submitted by the merchant to the Spain governmental revenue department.

-Spain has one of the lowest VAT tax rates in the world, charging a maximum VAT rate of 16%.Countries with similar VAT rates include Turkey with a VAT of 18%, United Kingdom with a VAT of 18% and Netherlands with a VAT of 19%.
+Spain has one of the lowest VAT tax rates in the world, charging a maximum VAT rate of 16%.Countries with similar VAT rates include Turkey with a VAT of 18%, United Kingdom with a VAT of 18% and Germany with a VAT of 19%.

 |VAT/Sales Tax||Reduced VAT Rate||World VAT Rank|